maciejczyzewski/maciejczyzewski.github.io/_posts/2016-05-28-materials-to-study-math-and-computer-science.markdown

 ---

 Below is a list of books and materials, which deems for me as essential. <br>
-If you want more resources, I recommend this list - [free programming books](https://github.com/vhf/free-programming-books).
+If you want more resources, I would recommend this list - [free programming books](https://github.com/vhf/free-programming-books).

 ## Mathematics